aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/document-conversion-and-processing/xmp-data-handling-in-images/_index.md

 A5: If you encounter any issues or have questions related to Aspose.Imaging for Java, you can visit the [Aspose.Imaging forums](https://forum.aspose.com/) for community support and guidance.

+## Frequently Asked Questions

+**Q: How do I embed XMP metadata into a JPEG image instead of TIFF?**
+A: The workflow is identical; simply use `JpegOptions` when creating the image and call `setXmpData` on the `Image` instance.

+**Q: Can I store custom namespaces in XMP?**
+A: Yes, you can define custom namespaces via `XmpMeta` and add custom properties using `addAttribute` with a qualified name.

+**Q: Is it possible to read XMP metadata without loading the full image into memory?**
+A: Aspose.Imaging provides a `load` method that reads only the header information, allowing you to retrieve XMP packets without fully decoding the image.

 ## Complete Source Code
 ```java